Follow the DOPE Project on Facebook and Twitter

 - Understanding Opioid overdose: context and current trends

 - How to recognize an overdose

-In December 2001, the DOPE Project began performing overdose education in San Francisco shelters, jails, treatment programs, and single room occupancy hotels.
-Since November 2003, we have engaged in an exciting collaboration with the San Francisco Department of Public Health—the Naloxone Distribution Program—at local needle exchange sites (naloxone is an opiate antagonist traditionally administered by paramedics to temporarily reverse the effects of an opiate overdose).
+In December 2001, the DOPE Project began performing overdose education in San Francisco shelters, jails, treatment programs, and single room occupancy hotels and at syringe access programs.
+Since November 2003 the DOPE Project has coordinated distribution of naloxone via SF service providers.
 In June 2005, the DOPE Project became a program of the Harm Reduction Coalition.